-- (2) The Council may determine that a lower annual subscription is payable by any category of member established in these Rules. - (3) The Council may determine that any new member who joins after the start of a financial year must, for that financial year, pay a fee equal to - (a) the full annual subscription; or - (b) a pro rata annual subscription based on the remaining part of the financial year; or - (c) a fixed amount determined from time to time by the Council. - (4) The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid, provided that the suspension shall not apply if the annual subscription is paid at least 2-10 business days before the annual general meeting. - (5) Subscriptions for the following financial year must be paid by 15 March unless Council passes a resolution to allow an extension under special or extraordinary circumstances.
+- (1) The Council must determine- - (a) The joining fee (if any); and - (b) the amount of the annual subscription (if any) for the following financial year. - (2) The Council may determine that a lower annual subscription is payable by any category of member established in these Rules. - (3) The Council may determine that any new member who joins after the start of a financial year must, for that financial year, pay a fee equal to- - (a) the full annual subscription; or - (b) a pro rata annual subscription based on the remaining part of the financial year; or - (c) a fixed amount determined from time to time by the Council. - (4) The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid, provided that the suspension shall not apply if the annual subscription is paid at least 2 business days before the annual general meeting. - (5) Subscriptions for the following year must be paid by 15 March.